mity/mctrl/README.md

 ## What is mCtrl

-mCtrl is C library providing set of additional user interface controls for MS Windows, intended to be complementary to standard Win32API controls from `USER32.DLL` and `COMCTL32.DLL`.
+mCtrl is a C library providing set of additional user interface controls for MS Windows, intended to be complementary to the standard Win32API controls from `USER32.DLL` and `COMCTL32.DLL`.

-API of the library is designed to be similar to the Win32API.
-I.e. after window class of particular control is registered with corresponding initialization function, the control can be normally created with the Win32API's functions `CreateWindow()` or `CreateWindowEx()` and controlled with `SendMessage()`.
+The API of the library is designed to be similar to the Win32API.
+I.e. after a window class of a control is registered with corresponding initialization function, the control can be normally created with the Win32API's functions `CreateWindow()` or `CreateWindowEx()` and controlled with `SendMessage()`.